 Halo Top started out with a pretty traditional line up of flavors: Vanilla, Chocolate, Strawberry, & Lemon Cake.
 Last year, they released a whole line up of new flavors (to read my favorites, check out this post about those Halo Top flavors!) and they’ve come back with an additional 7 flavors (plus one seasonal flavor) so there’s a lot more to try!

-- Pints of Halo Top aren’t cheap.
+Pints of Halo Top aren’t cheap.
 They’re typically around $5.
 (Sometimes on sale for $4.)
 So while the calories might not deter you from eating a whole pint in one sitting, your wallet could.
+Keep an eye on larger grocery store chains like Kroger and Wegman’s which are more likely to have it on sale.
+I’ve seen it at a lot of smaller specialty markets, but it can be over $6.

-- They use erythritol and stevia which are low-calorie sweeteners.
+Halo Top uses erythritol, a sugar alcohol, and stevia which are low-calorie sweeteners.
 They’re more “natural” than aspartame, but if you’re wary of those types of sweeteners, you might not want to try these.
+This ice cream is also a high protein snack.
+Most pints contain about 20g of protein.
+So compared to traditional ice cream, it’s probably a healthier choice.
+But if you prefer more “natural” foods, this might not be it.

-- Halo Top has the best texture if you take it out of the freezer for a few minutes before you eat it.
+Halo Top has the best texture if you take it out of the freezer for a few minutes before you eat it.
 It doesn’t have all the stabilizers and softeners that most ice creams contain, so give it a few minutes before you dive in.
+The texture of the ice cream is pretty similar across flavors, but some flavors do have chunks of candy, nuts, or fudge.

 *Seasonal* Pumpkin Pie Halo Top- 360 calories per pint